Long-time Ricci flow existence and topological rigidity from manifolds with pinched scale-invariant integral curvature: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Eric Chen for the helpful comments, and Oliver D\'iaz Espinosa for pointing out to us an improved bound in the Marcinkiewicz Interpolation Thoerem \ref{Mark}.
+The authors would like to thank Eric Chen and the referees for the helpful comments on this manuscript, as well as Oliver D\'iaz Espinosa for pointing out to us an improved bound in the Marcinkiewicz Interpolation Theorem~\ref{Mark}.